osxmidi/LinVst-X/README.md

 LinVst-X runs a single Wine process so plugins that communicate with each other or plugins that can use shared samples between instances will be able to communicate with their other instances.

+Plugins running in one process are not sandboxed, so if one plugin crashes then the whole lot might crash.

+It's best to use plugins that already run with LinVst and/or use TestVst to test how a plugin might run under Wine.

-Usage is basically the same as LinVst except that linvst.so is linvstx.so
+LinVst-X usage is basically the same as LinVst except that linvst.so is linvstx.so

+The server can be killed when no plugins are loaded.

 ## Quick Start Guide